-I found this photo of a folk art wooden toy on Pinterest.
+I found this photo of a boy on a tricycle on Pinterest.
 I liked it so much I thought I would like to make one.

 I made a quick sketch for the parts.
 The description says the toy is about 7.5 inches tall.

 I am beginning to think that is a typo, because it turns out way too small.

 My second attempt is 3x larger, and I think that is a little to large.